Use GitHub Codespaces

 Tip

-- Use FRRouting containers to use the 2 CPU/8 GB codespaces VM with larger labs.
+- Use FRRouting to use the 2 CPU/8 GB codespaces VM with more extensive labs.

 - Codespaces have persistent storage; you can download and install other containers.